The Stewardship Trust

 The words, “Stewardship Trust” describe a priceless asset, namely the repository of experience, hard work and achievement represented by the life and work of the men and women who have been awarded the Laureate medal and those who will be honored in the future.
 The value of that asset grows when the Laureates’ experience, commitment and financial resources are invested in selecting and mentoring those who follow in their footsteps.

-The question was, how to select students for scholarships and mentorship, and how to link our Laureates to those students.
-As an honoree awarded the Laureate medal in 2013, Dr. Hatrick immediately brought our desire for a formal partnership to two programs within the LCPS that seemed most appropriate as places to start.
+As an honoree awarded the Laureate medal in 2013, Dr. Hatrick introduced the Foundation to the directors of two programs within the LCPS that give guidance and support to students in the underserved population in higher education.
 As a result of that initiative the Loudoun Laurels Foundation established formal partnerships with two excellent programs currently active in the LCPS, the College Achievement Minority Program for Unique Students (CAMPUS) and the Advancement by Individual Determination program (AVID).

-Over the course of that first year our Laureates and staff worked with the CAMPUS and AVID directors to provide mentors and support for mentorship experiences.
-Thanks to our sponsors and donors, in May 2013, the Foundation awarded the first Loudoun Laurels Stewardship Trust scholarships to two students, each in the amount of $40,000 to be paid to the Virginia college or university of his or her choice in annual installments of $10,000 for the four-year terms of their respective college careers.
+During that first year our Laureates and staff worked with the CAMPUS and AVID directors to provide mentors and support for mentorship experiences.
+Thanks to our sponsors and donors, in May 2013, the Foundation awarded the first two Loudoun Laurels Stewardship Trust scholarships, each in the amount of $40,000, to be paid to the Virginia college or university of his or her choice in annual installments of up to $10,000 for the four-year terms of their respective college careers.

-To become a donor to the Loudoun Laurels Foundation Endowment, or to sponsor a scholarship for one or more students, please contact Pat Daly via email at firstname.lastname@example.org.
+To become a donor to the Loudoun Laurels Foundation Endowment, or to sponsor a Loudoun Laurels Scholar, please contact Pat Daly via email at firstname.lastname@example.org.